 The provision of our service is conditional upon compliance of both you and your child to our Code of Behaviour.
 Should the supervisor of the program determines that a child cannot adjust to the program, or if the parent has not upheld the contract, the child will be withdrawn and this agreement will be terminated.
 The process of termination for all children will include any or all of the following steps:

-- Documentation of incidents

-- Counselling and/or consultation with outside agencies • Suspension

-- Meeting with appropriate parties

-- - Removal from the program

-- Notification to the appropriate government bodies Referral to an outside agency
+- Documentation of incidents - Counselling and/or consultation with outside agencies - Notification to the appropriate government bodies - Referral to an outside agency

 Absence